ray-project/ray/doc/source/serve/deploying-serve.md

 to update the Serve instance, you can run another script that connects to the same Ray cluster and makes further API calls (e.g., to create, update, or delete a deployment).
 Note that there can only be one detached Serve instance on each Ray cluster.

 :::{note}
-All Serve actors– including the Serve controller, the HTTP proxies, and deployment replicas– run in the `"serve"` namespace, even if the Ray driver namespace is different.
+All Serve actors– including the Serve controller, the HTTP proxies, and the deployment replicas– run in the `"serve"` namespace, even if the Ray driver namespace is different.
 :::

 If `serve.start()` is called again in a process in which there is already a running Serve instance, Serve will re-connect to the existing instance (regardless of whether the original instance was detached or not).
 To reconnect to a Serve instance that exists in the Ray cluster but not in the current process, connect to the cluster and run `serve.start()`.